The-Wishlist-Co/docs/productsvcAPI.md

  `variantOptions` - [VariantOptions](Common_Fields/variantoptions.md) - Array of variant Options.

  `createdDate` - The date and time (ISO 8601 format) when the customer was created.

  `lastModifiedDate` - The date and time (ISO 8601 format) when the customer information was last updated.

+ `additionalImageLink2` - string -

+ `swatchImageLink` - string -

 ## **REST Endpoints**